Instagram Story Specs 2026: The Ultimate Guide

 Safe-zone review works best as a pre-export check, not a last-minute opinion round.

-Start by ignoring the background and looking only at the elements that carry meaning.
-Headline, brand mark, face, product, price, CTA.
-Then check what happens if the top and bottom strips become unusable.
+I start by ignoring the background and looking only at the elements that carry meaning: headline, brand mark, face, product, price, CTA.
+Then I imagine the top and bottom strips going unusable.
 If the concept still reads, the layout is probably sound.
-If the message falls apart, the file needs revision before it goes out.
+If the message falls apart, the file needs another pass before it goes out.

 Review the lower third with extra care.
 That is where paid Story creative usually slips.

-Then check on an actual phone.
-Desktop previews hide spacing problems because everything looks smaller and cleaner than it does in the hand.
+Then check it on an actual phone.
+Desktop previews hide spacing problems, because everything looks smaller and cleaner than it does in the hand.

-If a viewer can lose the message because of platform UI, the layout is not finished.
+If a viewer can lose the message to platform UI, the layout is not finished.

 Video Specifications For Flawless Playback

 A Story video can look sharp in the edit suite and still fall apart after upload.
-The usual cause is not the concept.
-It is an export that gives Instagram too little data to preserve detail once the platform compresses it again.
+The cause is rarely the concept.
+It is an export that gives Instagram too little data to hold detail once the platform compresses it again.

 Use H.264 for video and AAC for audio.
-Those settings are the safe choice because Instagram handles them consistently across organic Stories and paid placements.
-The exact file limit matters less in day-to-day production than the result on a phone screen, so the practical goal is simple: export a file that stays clean after one more round of compression.
+Those are the safe choice because Instagram handles them the same way across organic Stories and paid placements.
+The exact file limit matters less day to day than the result on a phone screen, so my goal is plain: export a file that stays clean after one more round of compression.

 Codec and bitrate choices that actually matter